I Remember a Childhood Friend

 She would not amount to much

-Given that her parents were junkies and such
+Given that Her parents were junkies and such

 And so her Life path was set

-I heard she Became a prostitute
+I Heard she became a prostitute

-By a Human trafficking ring she was used
+By a Human Trafficking ring she was Used

-And there were those Who knew
+And there were those Who Knew

 It is easier to recruit

-Those who are Vulnerable and Traumatised
+Those Who are Vulnerable and Traumatised

 More likely to Believe the Lies

-Of the offer of a better life
+Of the offers of a better LIfE

 As that Story usually goes

-She went on the overdose
+She went on to overdose

 Body left for weeks to Rot